krakenjs/krakenjs.github.io/_posts/2015-07-09-upgrading-makara.md

         }
 ```

 Do the same for the `"js"` engine.
 The configuration is exactly the same as the `"dust"` engines.

+At this point, you may want to consider using the `"dust"` engine even in production, but with `"cache"` turned on (the default).
+Caching now works properly with multiple languages, and won't continuously recompile templates in that case.
+The only reason to disable caching is for development.

 The engines do a lot less work because the express view class does more of the work itself and handles what looks up where.
 The `"helpers"` property is new, though, and is a list of references to modules to load as dust helpers.
 Let's add it now, at the root of the `config/config.json`:

 ```javascript
     "dust": {